juju/juju-gui/docs/process.rst

   - Our team: discuss design with team, and/or follow the "prototype, discuss, code" pattern we have for new projects (that is, prototype yourself and then discuss the prototype with the team).
-  - Cloud Engineering team: make a LEP, consult with team lead (robbiew), and get acceptance from TA (lifeless) and/or any other stakeholders identified
+  - Cloud Engineering team: make a LEP, consult with team lead (deryck), and get acceptance from TA (lifeless) and/or any other stakeholders identified